FAITH OR PRESUMPTION

 We “trust and obey, for there’s no other way,” as the old hymn says.

-But what about Hebrews, the eleventh chapter, which is a prolonged definition of "the just shall live by faith"?
-Does it teach us fellowship with God and obedience to God, or does it teach us to step out blindly in the name of Jesus, trusting that He will keep us from "breaking our neck"?
+But what about Hebrews chapter 11, which is a prolonged definition of “the just shall live by faith”?
+Does it teach us fellowship with God and obedience to God, or does it teach us to step out blindly in the name of Jesus, trusting that He will keep us from “breaking our neck”?

 “But my righteous one will live by faith.
 And if he shrinks back, I will not be pleased with him.”
 (Hebrews 10:38)